carlalexander/carlalexander.ca/wp-content/plugins/post-thumbnail-editor/README.txt

 5. Save the resized/recropped images by clicking the save icon.

 == Changelog ==

+= 2.4.4 =
+* Fixed bug with debug mode and certain plugins
+* Updated French translation

+= 2.4.3 =
+* Debug mode was broken
+* Update the generated .gz javascript file
+* modify the media library to have a fallback url
+* check that option `pte_jpeg_compression` exists before trying to access it

 = 2.4.2 =
 * Fix CSRF vulnerabilities.
 Thanks to [J.D.
 Grimes](http://codesymphony.co/) for reporting them.